AnnaGr6263/Checkers/README.md

 5. A **class diagram** to illustrate the application's function
 6. **Documentation** was generated using JavaDoc.
 ---
+## Functional Requirements for 3rd Iteration
+1. The game can have **bot** player joining, operating on the server.
+Create a sample bot implementation that makes at least **reasonably sensible moves**.
+2. The Chinese Checkers game is extended to **support saving game data in a database** using the **Spring** framework.
+The **database** is able to record individual games and moves within each game.
+Additionally, the application is capable of **replaying a game** based on the saved data in the database.
+---
 ## How to run it:
 ### Clone the repository, and run the following commands in your terminal:
 ```bash